johnsonstephan/smart-contract-security-researcher-portfolio/README.md

-# Information
+# Portfolio

-This repository contains a collection of smart contracts designed for various use cases in the Ethereum ecosystem.
-These contracts are built using Solidity.
-Each contract is accompanied by a set of tests to verify their functionality.
+This repository showcases my learning journey as a smart contract security researcher.
+It contains a collection of smart contracts, audits, and security analysis reports.